Author, Illustrator, and W2I Webmaster

 Cathy John Biggerstaff

-Cathy is passionate about children and the God who creates them.
-He has called her to write for children, both literature and church curriculum.
+Cathy John Biggerstaff is passionate about children and the God who creates them.
+He has called her to write both literature and church curriculum for children.
 Cathy’s devotions, poems, and articles have been published in print and online.
-She also shares the Good News of Jesus through “Jewel the Clown” in her Christian clown ministry, Silly over the Savior.
-Cathy lives in Western North Carolina with her husband, the love of her life for 45 years.
-She has three grown children, four grandchildren and one great-grand.
+Cathy also shares the Good News of Jesus through “Jewel the Clown” in her Christian clown ministry, Silly over the Savior.

 Gail Wofford Cartee